Dining Out

 Wheat-Allergy vs. Celiac

 Yes, Celiacs know there is a difference between an auto-immune disease and a food allergy, and yes some servers will have knowledge of Celiac, but many will have never heard of it.
 Sometimes it is just easier to say you have a severe (emphasis on“severe”) food allergy and cannot eat wheat, barley & rye.
+While it is important to spread awareness of Celiac, sometimes you just need to say whatever will keep you safe at the moment!
+It is your choice.

 Frequent restaurants with gluten-free menus